mcMineyC/disconcerted_musings/CONFIG.md

   ]
 }
 ```
+## Terminology
+Collection/directory: essentially a folder containing published content
+Index: a list of Markdown files in a given collection
+Git repo: a collection of folders hosted on any Git provider (GitHub, GitLab, BitBucket, self-hosted, etc) that tracks changes over time

 ## Breakdown
 - port: what it says on the tin, what port it listens on
-- super_secret_token: the token used for the /update endpoint
+- super_secret_token: the token used for the /update endpoint.
+DO NOT, under ==**ANY**== circumstances give out this token or publish it in your repos
 - mainIndex: the directory that will be shown upon navigating to /
 - defaultTitle: the main title for all directories unless otherwise specified
 - git: a list of objects defining the Git repositories as data sources